If you are upgrading to version 5.3 or higher of the SSR software, please refer to the Upgrade Considerations before proceeding.

 source-type setting to one of three values:

-conductor-only: the router will retrieve software versions only from (or through) the conductor
+conductor-only: The router retrieves software versions only from the conductor.

-internet-only(default): the router will use 128 Technology's publicly hosted repositories for retrieving sofwtare images
+internet-only(default): The router will use Juniper's publicly hosted repositories for retrieving sofwtare images

 Because this is a router setting, your collection of routers can each use different preferences.
-E.g., a router in on the internet can use 128 Technology's repository, but another router managed by the same conductor sitting in an isolated environment can use the conductor.
+For example, a router on the internet can use a Juniper repository, but another router managed by the same conductor sitting in an isolated environment can use the conductor.

-For routers that have no access to the internet, at
+For routers that have no access to the internet, set

 router > system > software-update > repository > offline-mode to